mcdemarco/the-new-kitchen-cookbook/vegetables/roastedBroccoli.md

 ## Variants

-Combine with roasted potatoes (during the last 20 minutes).
+Combine with roasted potatoes (started 5 minutes earlier).

+Use sesame oil and scallions in place of olive oil and garlic, and toss in some sesame seeds.